 In the tourism industry, change is the name of the game.
 Gone are the days when travelers would seek out the grandest, shiniest, and brightest hotels as their temporary abode.
 In 2020, at a time when pop culture norms such as minimalism have hit an all-time high in popularity, tourists have shifted their view to the more homely, cozy, and aesthetic options of homestays for short-term rentals.

 If you are lucky enough to own property in a place that experiences high tourist footfall, it is a great idea to put it up for short-term rental.
 You can find out more about short-term renting by using a rental property analysis calculator.
 It is an excellent way to earn some extra revenue, and it also helps diversify the experience for tourists visiting the city where the property is located.
+It will also help you secure good rental reviews for your property.

 Ensure your guests’ health